skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Working_with_Multiple_Masking_Engines.md

 Your organization may have more than one masking engine, and in certain circumstances, it may want to coordinate the operation of those engines.
-There are two specific scenarios in which an organization will want to have some level of interaction and orchestration between multiple masking engines:
+In particular, there are two specific scenarios in which an organization could benefit from some level of interaction and orchestration between multiple masking engines.

-  - Software Development Life Cycle (SDLC)
-  - Distributed Execution

-For both of these use cases, you will need to be able to move various objects between masking engines.
-These objects may include the
-following:

-  - Algorithms
-  - Connectors
-  - Domains
-  - Inventory
-  - Masking Jobs
-  - Rulesets
-  - Profile Expressions
-  - Profiling Jobs
-  - Profile Sets

-You can move a subset of these objects between engines using the Masking V5 APIs.
-See the following sections for instructions.

 ## Software Development Life Cycle (SDLC)